dineshkori/warehouse-app/README.md

 This application loads inventory and product data from JSON files, calculates available product quantities based on current stock, and allows selling products which updates the inventory accordingly.

 ### Assignemt
-Details of the assigment could be found in below link [Assignment.md](Assignment.md)
+Details of the assignment could be found in link [Assignment.md](Assignment.md)

 ### ASssumptions
-- If any one of the article less less to make complete product then product will return unavailable for selling.
+- If any one of the article is less to make complete product then product will not be sellable.
-- Added API to get the available product, as it would be useful for getting sellable prodcut.
+- Additional API added to get the available product, as it would be useful for getting sellable product.
 - No Racing conditon was considered during implementation of this solution.
-- Considered "Product name" as input for product instead of Product ID as the Json only had product name
+- Considered "Product name" as input for sell API product instead of Product ID as the Json only had product name.

 ### 🚀 Features
 - Load articles and products from JSON files